MSFT-Innovation-Hub-India/Lobby-Live-Stream-Agent-v2/CONTRIBUTING.md

 - Use template literals for string interpolation
 - Keep functions small and focused
 - Add JSDoc comments for complex functions
+- **We use JSX (JavaScript)** instead of TypeScript for simplicity

+**Why JSX?**
+- Faster development without type definitions
+- Easier for beginners to understand
+- More flexible for rapid prototyping
+- Fewer build configuration issues

 ### React Components
 - Use functional components with hooks